Housatonic River falls in Falls Village Connecticut

 Backup water

-If the Housatonic is high, warm, or regulation-limited, compare the Farmington River for colder tailwater context or Pine Creek for a different Northeast trout plan.
+If the Housatonic is high, warm, or rule-limited, compare the Farmington River for colder tailwater context or Pine Creek for a different Northeast trout plan.

 Falls Village and Route 7/112 context

-A key flow and access anchor for the upper Housatonic trout corridor.
+A key flow and access anchor for the upper Housatonic trout area.

 Housatonic River Trout Management Area